 - Patient-focused curriculum designed to assist graduates to function in today’s complex educational and/or healthcare systems.

 - Highly qualified instructors with years of real-world experience.

 Ottawa University makes it easy for you to transfer credits, which keeps your tuition costs down.
-We also conveniently offer courses in accelerated 8-week terms in order to reduce your time to completion of your online nursing program.
+We also conveniently offer courses in accelerated 8-week terms to reduce your time to completion of your online nursing program.
 These are just a few of the reasons why we are proud to be the best, fastest, and most affordable option locally in the Kansas City, Milwaukee, and Phoenix areas, as well as serving students nationally through our online degrees.

 Now that you know how to prepare for the NCLEX, reach out to an enrollment advisor today for more information about our online nursing degrees!